 Although you see many Shriners in parades having fun, their main objective is Burn Prevention and assisting children with disabilities in the Shriners Hospitals.
 The Indian Head Shriners hold an annual “Rose Day” in June to assist two local youths to the Montreal Shrine Hospital.

-The Indian Head Prairie Theatre Company uses local talent creating entertaining theatre for the community.
+The Indian Head Stage Left Players uses local talent creating entertaining theatre for the community.
 They are always looking for talented and interested volunteers.
-Visit the Indian Head Prairie Theatre website to apply and get involved.

 Indian Head Theatre & Community Arts Inc. is a local group who recently purchased the old Indian Head Opera House and re-opened it as the Grand Theatre.
 We are continuing to revitalize the Theatre with the hopes of turning it into a cultural centre while continuing to run the movie theatre.